JetBrains/kotlin-web-site/docs/topics/native-and-cross-platform.md

 In fact, it’s the opposite.
 Cross-platform solutions help you more effectively manage resources.
 Your development teams can learn how to write and reuse shared code.
 Android and iOS developers can achieve high efficiency and transparency by interacting and sharing knowledge.

-## 6 key aspects to help you choose between cross-platform app development and the native approach
+## Six key aspects to help you choose between cross-platform app development and the native approach

 Now, let’s take a look at important factors you need to consider when choosing between native and cross-platform solutions for mobile app development.